mariapazpl/Patria/README.md

 1. Refactor posts and comments into server.js to better simulate stateful behaviour
 2. Store user and application data in a relational database as opposed to in memory on the API server
 3. New feature to send email notifications for new posts/comments
+4. Conduct formal usability studies to further improve the user experience and interface

 ## Feedback and Contributions